Founder & Editor · Last reviewed 2026-07-14

 The loss-per-pound figures tell a story that bookmaker marketing never does: the margin is not distributed evenly across the field.

-On a 100/1 shot, the estimated loss per £1 is around 5p.
-On the favourite, it is around 38p.
-Outsider prices are tighter.
-Favourite prices carry far more margin.
+On the favourite, the estimated loss per £1 is around 12p.
+On a 100/1 shot, it is around 48p.
+Favourite prices are kept tight.
+Outsider prices carry far more margin.

-The favourites are where the profit is made.
-The outsiders are the bait.
+The outsiders are where the margin is made.
+The dream is the bait.

 This is the architecture of a well-constructed betting market.
 It is not a flaw in the system.
 It is the system working as designed.